BogdanovTimm/NotesOblivion/Philosophy/Ethics/Metaethics/Noncognitivism/Noncognitivism.md

 There are 2 types of mental:
 - cognitive - ones that represents the world
 - conative - desires, emotions - states that are allegedly directed at the world, but nonrepresentational

+# Pros

+- They resist to Open Question Argument
+- They don't need any new property - either natural or non-natural